sinonjs/samsam/Readme.rst

 identifiying the type of values and to compare values with varying degrees of strictness.

-``samsam`` is a general-purpose library with no dependencies.
+``samsam`` is a general-purpose library that depends on and extends the comparison functions provided by lodash/underscore.js.
 It works in browsers (including old and rowdy ones, like IE6) and Node.
 It will define itself as an AMD module if you want it to (i.e. if there's a ``define`` function available).

 ``samsam`` was originally extracted from the
 `referee <http://github.com/busterjs/referee/>`_ assertion library, which